PavlosBat/delivery-app/README.md

         }]
       }

-     7) when we login a new merchant in the browser we can see the order list rendered
+7) When we login a new merchant in the browser we can see the order list rendered

-     8) we can click fro order list to see it's full details on the side
+8) We can click fro order list to see it's full details on the side

-     9) and when the order is ready and leaves the store the merchand hits the "Finalize Order" button...
+9) When the order is ready and leaves the store the merchand hits the "Finalize Order" button...
    This triggers the server to update the orders "Status" field to "Finalized" in the database which trully happens and then the server should send the updated activeOrders list to the clinet for render

    (!!!SOS!!! the render does not happen due to unknown reasons yet, although the aknowledgements and the logs of the transfer data in the server terminal are normal!!!SOS!!!)

    "...WORKING TO RESOLVE THIS"

-     11) if we create a new order all the server side job is done again properly +the new order is created in the database, except that the new order is not added in the rendered list on the browser, unless we login again (!!!SOS!!!)
+11) If we create a new order all the server side job is done again properly +the new order is created in the database, except that the new order is not added in the rendered list on the browser, unless we login again (!!!SOS!!!)

            "...WORKING TO RESOLVE THIS ALSO"